akeneo/pim-community-dev/src/Akeneo/Tool/Bundle/MessengerBundle/README.md

 This bundle provides the missing pieces to integrate [Symfony Messenger](https://symfony.com/doc/4.4/messenger.html) with the PIM.

-## Messenger Transport for Google Pub/Sub
+## Messenger transport for Google Pub/Sub

-The Transport requires the library ["google/cloud-pubsub"](https://packagist.org/packages/google/cloud-pubsub).
+The transport requires the library ["google/cloud-pubsub"](https://packagist.org/packages/google/cloud-pubsub).

-It follows the official Symfony documentation on [creating a custom Transport](https://symfony.com/doc/4.4/messenger/custom-transport.html).
+It follows the official Symfony documentation on [creating a custom transport](https://symfony.com/doc/4.4/messenger/custom-transport.html).

 The environment variable `SRNT_GOOGLE_APPLICATION_CREDENTIALS` must be defined with the file path of the JSON file that contains your [service account key](https://cloud.google.com/docs/authentication/getting-started#setting_the_environment_variable).